ryantanjw/ICT2114-Integrative-Team-Project-SE-G9/README.md

 > [!IMPORTANT]
 > The frontend has shifted to be React-based, with a Flask backend.

-To start the Flask server (interim example providing responses to the React frontend):
+To start the Flask server (interim example providing responses to the React frontend): Run this in the main directory

-    run main.py in the parent directory
+    python main.py

 To start the React project: